Dinner For Two

 Sir, I don’t mean to pry but…

 Are you sure your wife is coming?
-The cook in back says you’ve come here every day for months, and she hasn’t shown
+The cook in the back says you’ve come here every day for months, and she hasn’t shown.

 JAMES